fieldtrip/website/development/realtime/tobi.md

 ---
-title: TOBI - Tools for Brain-Computer Interaction
+title: Streaming realtime data from TOBI (Tools for Brain-Computer Interaction)
 tags: [realtime, tobi]
 ---

-# TOBI: Tools for Brain-Computer Interaction
+# Streaming realtime data from TOBI (Tools for Brain-Computer Interaction)

 The [TOBI](http://www.tobi-project.org) project defines a standardized interface called TiA (TOBI interface A) to transmit raw biosignals, supporting multi rate and block-oriented transmission of different kinds of signals from various acquisition devices (e.g., EEG, EOG, near-infrared spectroscopy signals, etc.) at the same time [1].

-Interoperability between on streams provided with the TiA and the FieldTrip buffer is provided by the tia2ft application.
-Tia2ft can connect to a TiA server, and serve the incoming data through its own FieldTrip buffer, or optionally, push it to an external FieldTrip buffer (potentially run on a different device).
+Interoperability between on streams provided with the TiA and the FieldTrip buffer is provided by the `tia2ft` application.
+It can connect to a TiA server, and serve the incoming data through its own FieldTrip buffer, or optionally, push it to an external FieldTrip buffer (potentially run on a different device).

 Note that only homogeneous signal streams (i.e. with a sampling rate and block size that is consistent between channels) are supported at the moment.

 ## License

 Tia2ft is available under the 3-clause BSD license (see LICENSE.txt).
 This license permits commercial use, and is compatible with the GPL license.
 The licences of the libraries used in tia2ft are available in their respective directories.

 ## Usage

 Without command line arguments, tia2ft attempts to connect to a TiA server and a FieldTrip buffer both served on the same computer.
-The following options are supporte
+The following options are supported:

     -h [ --help ]                     Show help message.
     -v [ --verbose ]                  Print more info.